jessicacousins/weekly_activity_schedule/README.md

 ## Project Overview

-The Weekly Activity Schedule is a lightweight, browser-based scheduling and attendance tracking system.
+The Weekly Activity Schedule is a lightweight, browser-based scheduling and attendance tracking system demo.
 It is built for environments like day programs, care teams, or education providers that require flexible, client-focused planning tools.
 All logic is handled client-side with no backend server involved.
+This is not a secure product.

 **Live Demo:**
 https://weeklyschedulemaker.netlify.app/

-> **Note:** This prototype uses `localStorage` only.
+> **WARNING:** This prototype uses `localStorage` only.
 It is not secure and should not be used to store sensitive or personally identifiable information.

 ---